Q-hackathon/IBM_Q-Hack2024/README.md

 - The Tech field, focusing on programming, AI, and data analysis.
 - The Design field, emphasizing UI and experience design.

-### What information should the students gather in advance?
+### What information should the students gather in advance???

 - High-level understanding of current AI trends and market applications
 - Suitable, easily accessible data sources for the preferred domain